Pontedassio

 Pontedassio (Puntedassce or Puntedasce) is a comune (municipality) in the Province of Imperia in the Italian region Liguria.
-It is located about 90 km southwest of Genoa and about 6 km north of Imperia.
+It is situated about 90 km southwest of Genoa and about 6 km north of Imperia.
 As of December 31, 2004, it has a population of 2,159 and an area of 14.5 km2.

 Pontedassio borders the following municipalities: Chiusanico, Chiusavecchia, Diano Arentino, Imperia, Lucinasco, and Vasia.